peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

- by any number of digits (these digits may begin with any number of zeros), or signaling NaN ("sNaN") followed by any number of digits (these digits may begin with any number of zeros), all where the letters can be any combination of basic uppercase and/or basic lowercase letters.</p> <p>All characters mentioned earlier are the corresponding characters in the Basic Latin range.
+ by any number of digits (these digits may begin with any number of zeros), or signaling NaN ("sNaN") followed by any number of digits (these digits may begin with any number of zeros), all where the letters can be any combination of basic uppercase and basic lowercase letters.</p> <p>All characters mentioned earlier are the corresponding characters in the Basic Latin range.
 In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
 The sequence is not allowed to contain white space